Painter’s Insurance: When the First Coat Isn’t Enough

 Installation floater insurance can also cover the labor costs associated with installing the materials, such as wages, taxes, and overhead.

-With installation floater insurance, you can protect your investment in materials and equipment and ensure that your projects are completed on time and within budget.
+With installation floater insurance, you can help cover your investment in materials and equipment and work toward ensuring that your projects are completed on time and within budget.

 What Is a Waiver of Subrogation, and When Do Painters Need It?